PennyLaneAI/pennylane/doc/introduction/circuits.rst

     :target: javascript:void(0);

-In PennyLane, quantum circuits are represented as *quantum node* objects.
-A quantum node is used to declare the quantum circuit, and also ties the computation to a specific device that executes it.
+In PennyLane, quantum computations are represented as *quantum node* objects.
+A quantum node represents a parametrized quantum circuit, corresponding to a mathematical function :math:`\mathbb{R}^m \to \mathbb{R}^n`, where the function output typically consists of the expectation values of the measurements in the circuit.
+The quantum node object ties a circuit to a specific device that executes it.
 Quantum nodes can be easily created by using the :ref:`qnode <intro_vcirc_decorator>` decorator.

 QNodes can interface with any of the supported numerical and machine learning libraries---:doc:`NumPy <interfaces/numpy>`, :doc:`PyTorch <interfaces/torch>`, and :doc:`TensorFlow <interfaces/tf>`---indicated by providing an optional ``interface`` argument when creating a QNode.
 Each interface allows the quantum circuit to integrate seamlessly with library-specific data structures (e.g., NumPy arrays, or Pytorch/TensorFlow tensors) and :doc:`optimizers <optimizers>`.